Enngage/ngx-paypal/README.md

 PayPal integration for Angular 6+.
 For live example and documentation visit [https://enngage.github.io/ngx-paypal/](https://enngage.github.io/ngx-paypal/)

-This library is based on [https://developer.paypal.com/docs/checkout/integrate/#1-get-the-code](PayPal's checkout integration).
+This library is based on [PayPal's checkout integration](https://developer.paypal.com/docs/checkout/integrate/#1-get-the-code).
 Please refer to this documentation for description of API options and their meaning.

 ## Installation